airbytehq/terraform-provider-airbyte/docs/resources/source_webflow.md

 - `api_key` (String, Sensitive) The API token for authenticating to Webflow.
 See https://university.webflow.com/lesson/intro-to-the-webflow-api
 - `site_id` (String) The id of the Webflow site you are requesting data from.
 See https://developers.webflow.com/#sites

+Optional:

+- `accept_version` (String) The version of the Webflow API to use.
+See https://developers.webflow.com/#versioning